How Much Does Paying Off a Car Loan Help Credit

 How Credit Age Factors In

 The length of your credit history demonstrates your experience in using credit.
 To lenders, the longer the better.
-When payments are on time, this combo reassures lenders that you will likely continue to make on-time payments going forward.
+When payments to an older account are on time, this combo reassures lenders that you will likely continue to make timely payments going forward.

 New credit accounts can also lower your credit age.
-More important, opening or even applying for many new accounts is a red flag to lenders that you may be in financial trouble.
+More important, opening or even applying for many new accounts in a short period of time may be a red flag to lenders that you could be in financial trouble.
 The application process also involves a hard credit inquiry, which can lower your credit score.

 Sample Scenarios